 napomo with ihlr

-This summer, Covid-19 budget cuts hit Iron Horse hard.
-Our operating budget was cut by 31 percent, so we've had to reorganize the way we manage and release some issues.
-Our NaPoMo issue will now be released electronically, via ISSUU, which means anyone can download and read it for free, and so our contributors' works will reach a wider audience.
-We're also going to be more selective with this issue.
-Instead of 25 poems, we will only be selecting the very best 11: one winner and ten finalists--much like our annual PhotoFinish issue.
+Recently, we've rethought the way we manage and release our annual NaPoMo issue.
+Now, it is published electronically, via ISSUU, which means anyone can download and read it for free, and so our contributors' works reach a wider audience.
+We're also more selective with this issue: instead of 25 poems, we select only the very best 11: one winner and ten finalists--much like our annual PhotoFinish issue.
 The issue will be released in full color, and each manuscript will have its own artwork.

 The entrance fee is now $15, which includes a year's subscription for print issues.
 Plus, while the ten finalists will receive our standard honorarium for poems ($50 per poem), the winner will receive $1,000.

 • Poets can submit up to five poems for consideration.

 • Manuscripts must be typed and in a 12-point font.

 • The author’s name and contact information must appear on the Submittable form, but it must NOT appear anywhere else--no headers or footers with identifying information; no bio note inside the manuscript.
 Manuscripts with biographical information will be disqualified.